pywren/pywren/docs/README.md

 sphinx-apidoc -o source/ ../pywren
 ```

 To build the html files, make sure you have environment variable `$PYWREN_DOCS` set to whatever the pywren docs repo is.

 Execute `make update`.

-Or, to build the html files in only this repo execute `make html`.
+Or, to build the html files into only the `/_build` directory of this repo execute `make html`.

 ### Misc.